krishaamer/green-filter-research/research/literature/ai.md

 -   Babich (2019) argues “\[T\]he moment of interaction is just a part of the journey that a user goes through when they interact with a product.
 User experience design accounts for all user-facing aspects of a product or system”.
 -   In narrative studies terminology, it’s a heroic journey of the user to achieve their goals, by navigating through the interface until a success state.
 Storytelling has its part in interface design however designing for transparency is just as important, when we’re dealing with the user’s finances and sustainability data, which need to be communicated clearly and accurately, to build long-term trust in the service.
 For a sustainable investment service, getting to a state of success - or failure - may take years, and even longer.
 Given such long timeframes, how can the app provide support to the user’s emotional and practical needs throughout the journey?
 -   Tubik Studio (2018) argues affordance measures the clarity of the interface to take action in user experience design, rooted in human visual perception (), however, affected by knowledge of the world around us.
 A famous example is the door handle - by way of acculturation, most of us would immediately know how to use it - however, would that be the case for someone who saw a door handle for the first time?
 A similar situation is happening to the people born today.
 -   Think of all the technologies they have not seen before - what will be the interface they feel the most comfortable with?
-For the vast majority of this study’s target audience (18-35, Sweden and Taiwan), social media is the primary interface through which they experience daily life.
+For the vast majority of this study’s target audience, social media is the primary interface through which they experience daily life.
 The widespread availability of mobile devices, cheap internet access, and AI-based optimizations for user retention, implemented by social media companies, means this is the baseline for young adult users’ expectations in 2020 - and even more so for Generation Z teenagers, reaching adulthood in the next few years.

 ``` mdx-code-block
 <Figure caption="Figure 10: Heuristic-Systematic Model of AI Credibility" src={AI} />